James Taylor (Victorian politician)

-James Allister Taylor (born 2 May 1934) is an Australian politician.
+James Allister Taylor (born 2 May 1934) is a former Australian politician.

-He was born in Bairnsdale to hotel-keeper James McKenzie Taylor and Isobel Alison Young.
+Taylor was born in Bairnsdale to hotel-keeper James McKenzie Taylor and Isobel Alison Young.
 Educated at Bairnsdale, Sale and Melbourne Grammar School, he was a stock salesman, and was also cycling champion of Victoria in 1952, 1957 and 1960.

-In 1970, he was elected to the Victorian Legislative Assembly for Gippsland South, representing the Liberal Party.
-He was defeated in 1973 and became a car dealer and real estate agent, before returning to parliament via the Legislative Council seat of Gippsland in 1976.
-He lost his seat in 1982 and returned to real estate.
+On 30 May 1970, Taylor was elected to the Victorian Legislative Assembly for Gippsland South, representing the Liberal Party.
+He was defeated on 18 May 1973 and became a car dealer and real estate agent, before returning to parliament via the Legislative Council seat of Gippsland on 20 March 1976.
+He lost his seat on 2 April 1982 and returned to real estate.

 From 1985 to 1989, he was a Sale city councillor.
 On 22 February 1963, he married Elaine Margaret Martin, with whom he had four daughters.